Devils make playoffs for first time since 2012 - Philly

 The loss was only the fourth in 13 games (9-4) for the Maple Leafs, who will face either Boston or Tampa Bay in the first round of the playoffs.

+"They are a good team," Toronto defenseman Jake Gardiner said.
+"That's as close to playoff hockey as we are going to get right now.
+That was kind of us last year, fighting for a spot to get in.
+They played hard.
+They played well.
+They didn't give us too much."

-New Jersey will have to wait for its opponent to be decided.
+New Jersey, which is currently the first wild card in the Eastern Conference, will have to wait for its playoff opponent to be decided.

 While the Devils had the majority of shots for the first 27-plus minutes, they fell behind 1-0 when Nylander scored from the right circle 12 seconds after Nico Hischier was called for tripping.